 - Foster appreciation and understanding of Native art of the Pacific Northwest Coast

-The Museum Research Grants for visiting artists and researchers is intended to give non-University of Washington artists and other researchers access to the historical collections at the Burke and other museums for research on art from the Pacific Northwest region (Alaska, British Columbia, Washington State, and Oregon).
-Proposals from artists and researchers whose projects would benefit from the study of the Burke Museum’s Ethnology collection, including paper and photographic archives (and other UW resources), are particularly encouraged.
+This program is intended to give artists and other researchers access to Burke Museum resources to study art from the Pacific Northwest region (Alaska, British Columbia, Washington, Oregon).
+Proposals from artists and researchers whose projects would benefit from the study of the Burke Museum’s Ethnology collection, including paper and photographic archives (and other UW resources), are encouraged.

 Collections-Based Workshops Grants

-The Collections-Based Workshop Grants are intended to provide funds for artists, communities, or arts organizations to host workshops onsite at the Burke Museum with the option of a follow-up workshop offsite at a local community.
+Collections-Based Workshops Grants are intended to provide funds for artists, communities, or arts organizations to host workshops onsite at the Burke Museum with the option of follow-up workshops offsite at a local com- munity.
 These grants support projects that involve or benefit the community and address understanding and creation of Native arts.
 Workshops must relate to the Indigenous arts of the greater Pacific Northwest (Alaska, British Columbia, Washington, Oregon).